Ray Hayworth

 A native of High Point, North Carolina, Hayworth played professional baseball for 15 seasons in Major League Baseball with the Detroit Tigers (1929–1938), Brooklyn Dodgers (1939, 1944–1945), New York Giants (1939), and St. Louis Browns (1942).
 He posted a .265 career batting average with five home runs and 238 RBIs in 699 games played.
 A strong defensive catcher, he set an American League record by handling 438 consecutive total chances as a catcher without an error.

 Following his playing career, Hayworth managed the Fort Worth Cats in 1946 and Macon Peaches in 1947.
 He also scouted the Negro leagues for Branch Rickey and the Brooklyn Dodgers in 1946 and then continued scouting for more than 25 years for the Chicago Cubs (1947–1959), the Milwaukee / Atlanta Braves (1960–1970), and the Montreal Expos (1971–1973).

 Early years

 Hayworth was born in 1904 in High Point, North Carolina.
 He grew up as one of nine children in a Quaker family raised in a Quaker settlement south of High Point.
 His father had a tobacco and cotton farm and operated a store.
 He began playing baseball in grade school.
 He and three of his brothers played baseball.
 His brother Red Hayworth also played in the major leagues.
-Hayworth was a pitcher in high school and began playing catcher at the Oak Ridge Military Academy in Oak Ridge, North Carolina.
+Hayworth was a pitcher and began playing catcher at the Oak Ridge Military Academy in Oak Ridge, North Carolina.